CompEng0001/YearZeroRoboticArm/README.md

 # Year Zero Robotic Arm Project
 ## Introduction
-* This repository for the Year Zero Robotic Arm project.
-* Included is Arduino sketch YearZeroRoboticArm.ino and some documentation.
+This repository for the Year Zero Robotic Arm project.
+Included is an Arduino sketch YearZeroRoboticArm.ino and some documentation.

-* A sketch has been developed to use key functionality from [Braccio Robotic Arm](https://github.com/arduino-org/arduino-library-braccio) so students do not have to download libraries.
+* The sketch has been developed to use key functionality from [Braccio Robotic Arm](https://github.com/arduino-org/arduino-library-braccio) so students do not have to download the libraries.

 * Further modification includes Serial I/O

 * PLEASE NOTE that this is only to be used with the Braccio Shield V4 becasue the softstart function protects the servo motors and the junctions from damages